-A student is required to report his or her exposure to, signs and symptoms of, and/or diagnosis of communicable diseases to the Dean of Students and his/her academic Program Chair, regardless of the circumstances, and is expected to take all precautions to prevent further spread of the suspected or real diseases.
-Reportable communicable diseases include but are not limited to, measles, mumps, rubella, chicken pox, hepatitis, influenza, and tuberculosis.
-The student may be required to seek medical attention and obtain a medical release before being allowed to continue in his or her classroom and clinical sites.
+A student is required to report his or her exposure to, signs and symptoms of, and/or diagnosis of communicable diseases to the Dean of Students and his/her academic Program Chair, regardless of the

 IMMUNIZATION REQUIREMENT

 All students attending a New York State post-secondary institution at least half time (6 credit hours) are required to show proof of immunity against measles, mumps and rubella.
 Proof of immunizations must be presented to the Office of Student Records before students begin classes.